 This page contains information for candidates who have submitted applications to read for undergraduate degrees at the University of Oxford, and whose applications are currently under consideration by University College.
-If you have any queries, please contact the College’s Undergraduate Admissions and Access Manager, Eleanor Chamings-Manley +44 (0)1865 276677; email@example.com
+If you have any queries, please contact the College’s Undergraduate Admissions and Access Manager, Joshua Newman +44 (0)1865 276677; email@example.com

 Candidates are reminded of the declaration they made on their UCAS application that the information is true, complete and accurate and no information has been omitted.

-• 4 November 2021: The remaining pre-interview tests administered by Cambridge Assessment Admissions Testing take place: HAT, ELAT, PAT and TSA
+• 2 November 2022: The remaining pre-interview tests administered by Cambridge Assessment Admissions Testing take place: CAT, ELAT, HAT, MAT, MLAT, OLAT, the Philosophy Test, and the TSA

 The admissions tests are designed to test your aptitude for a particular subject.
 This means that there is no specific revision that you need to do in preparation for the test.
 We do, however, recommend that you try out some of the specimen papers which are available via the University website.